Jesus1Sanchez/Jesus1Sanchez/README.md

 **`Full Stack Software Developer`**

 I am a Innovative, solution-oriented full-stack developer with a background in leadership and managerial duties.
 I am comfortable working in an agile team setting, and I thrive on learning new technologies and techniques quickly.
-I have experience in ReactJs, C#, .NET, JavaScript, SQL, Bootstrap, Rest APIs, GIT and Postman.
+I have experience in ReactJs, C#, .NET, JavaScript, SQL, Webforms, Bootstrap, Rest APIs, GIT and Postman.

 ## Skills
 <!-- markdownlint-disable MD033 MD034 -->